Zambia: Risk Assessment

 - Significant hydroelectric potential

-- Landlocked and dependent on communication routes of neighboring countries
+- Landlocked and dependent on the transport routes of neighboring countries

-- Inadequate electricity generation, reliant almost exclusively on hydroelectricity; unreliable transport networks
+- Electricity generation is insufficient and based almost exclusively on hydropower; unreliable transport networks

-- High levels of inequality; healthcare, education and administrative failings
+- High levels of inequality; healthcare, educational and administrative deficiencies